FairyKey/FairyKey/README.md

 - Restart the sheet and scroll to the top at any time

 ## Installation
-1. Download the latest release from [Releases](https://github.com/FairyKey/FairyKey/releases)
+1. Download the latest release directly from the [official website](https://fairykey.app/) or from Github's [Releases](https://github.com/FairyKey/FairyKey/releases) page
 2. Extract the ZIP anywhere you like
 3. Run `FairyKey.exe`

-> Currently only Windows 10/11 are supported and [.NET 8.0 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) is required to run.
+> Currently only Windows 10 and 11 are supported and [.NET 8.0 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) is required to run.

 ## Usage